 70 West Sunrise Highway

 Village of Freeport, Nassau County

 Eligible for listing on the National Register of Historic Places

-The Meadow Brook Bank (also referred to as the First National Bank) was constructed in 1929 for First National Bank and Trust Company, it was the tallest building on Long Island east of Jamaica.
+When the Meadowbrook Bank was constructed in 1929 for First National Bank and Trust Company, it was the tallest building on Long Island east of Jamaica.
 It played an important role in Freeport’s commercial development, and its design aspires to a vision of Long Island development that is very different than what transpired—it represents a denser more urban sensibility.
-During WWII, an observation deck was built on the roof to monitor ‘enemy plane’ activity.
-It is distinctly reminiscent of an Art Deco version of the Flatiron building, and was designed by the Hoggson Brothers—several of their other bank buildings are on the National Register.
-The building façade features Mayan reliefs, and the lobby uses Caen stone marble and bronze.
+During WWII, an observation deck was built on the roof to monitor the ‘enemy plane’ activity.
+It is distinctly reminiscent of an Art Deco version of the Flatiron building and designed by the Hoggson Brothers—several of their other bank buildings are listed on the National Register.
+The building façade features Mayan reliefs and a lobby finished with Caen stone marble and bronze.
 It has been empty since the 1980s and owned by the village since 1991.
 The village landmarks preservation commission has supported local landmark designation, unfortunately, the village trustees have been reluctant.